 The learning "spine" of the major is the progression from ENGL1011 Introduction to Film Studies to ARHT2656 Film Genres and National Cinemas to ARHT3601 Cinematic Transformations.
 Progress through the major is structured to ensure that you acquire and build on key disciplinary knowledge and skills at junior, intermediate and senior levels via these three compulsory units of study.
 At junior level, you are introduced to the language of cinema, film history and the field of Film Studies.
 At intermediate level, you expand on this knowledge through a sustained study of national and transnational cinemas and film genres.
 At senior level, you reflect on the discipline of Film Studies from a contemporary perspective, tracing the evolution of the cinematic object from the celluloid to the digital object.

-Beyond the three compulsory core units, there is a wealth of choice in terms of how your progress through the major can be plotted.
+Beyond the three compulsory units, there is a wealth of choice in terms of how your progress through the major can be plotted.
 According to your interests, you can select your remaining units from a wide range of core and elective units that offer different perspectives on the history of cinema as a medium, on the nature of cinematic experience and on specific approaches to and debates within contemporary Film Studies.
-Further information regarding the units of study available in 2014 can be found in the Faculty handbook.

 Although the minimum number of intermediate and senior credit points you must take for your major in Film Studies is 36, you can count up to 60 intermediate and senior credit points in Film Studies towards your degree.

-Students who commenced their degree prior to 2014 should refer to the description of the major in the Faculty of Arts and Social Sciences Handbook from the year they commenced.
+Students who commenced their degree prior to the current year should refer to the description of the major in the Faculty of Arts and Social Sciences Handbook from the year they commenced.